polyfem/polyfem.github.io/docs/tutorials/sling-shot/sling-shot.md

 |       |___data
 |       |   |___surf_mesh
 |       |   |___vol_mesh
 |       |___json
 |___test.py
 ```
 ### Json Environment Setup
-1. The first step is to make a json file `slingshot.json` in the json folder for the initial setup with the sphere, rubber band and the fingers in it.
+1. The first step is to make a JSON file `slingshot.json` in the JSON folder for the initial setup with the sphere, rubber band and fingers in it.
 Let's load the objects!
     ```json
     "geometry": [
         {